On the relationship between the theory of cointegration and the theory of phase synchronization: Introduction

-To study the synchronization of a larger population of interacting units theoretically - for example fireflies flashing at the same time or crickets chirping at the same time - Winfree \cite{Win-1967} studied the nonlinear dynamics of a large population of weakly coupled oscillators with intrinsic frequencies that were distributed according to some prescribed probability distribution.
-He also ignored the amplitude and considered phase oscillators and worked with a mean field model.
-Kuramoto \cite{Kur-1975,Kur-1984} introduced a more sound mathematical model to describe this phenomenology leading to a theoretical treatment of the mean field approach.
+To study the synchronization of a larger population of interacting units theoretically - for example fireflies flashing or crickets chirping at the same time - \cite{Win-1967} studied the nonlinear dynamics of a large population of weakly coupled oscillators with intrinsic frequencies that were distributed according to some prescribed probability distribution.
+He also ignored the amplitude and considered phase oscillators and worked with a mean field model. \cite{Kur-1975,Kur-1984} introduced a sound mathematical model to describe this phenomenology leading to a theoretical treatment of the mean field approach.
 He also studied the limit behavior when the number of oscillators tends to infinity.
 This model has been used since then in different forms to discuss theoretically phase synchronization in a population of weakly coupled oscillators.
-For example the onset of synchronization is discussed in this framework \cite{Str-2000}.
+For example the onset of synchronization is discussed in this framework in \cite{Str-2000}.

-Although some statistical methods are used to analyze phase synchronization (e.g. the spectral coherence) there hardly exist any stochastic models for synchronized phase processes.
-Such stochastic phase models would be an important task to estimate the dynamics of the phase processes from observed data.
-Specific outcomes could be tests for phase synchronization, tests for unidirectional coupling and the identification of the equilibrium from data including phase shifts.
+Although some stochastic methods are used to analyze phase synchronization (e.g. the spectral coherence), there hardly exist any stochastic models for the dynamics of synchronized phase processes.
+Establishment of experiment-adapted stochastic phase models would be an important task to estimate the dynamics of the phases.
+Specific outcomes could be statistical tests for phase synchronization, the presence of unidirectional coupling, and the identification of the equilibrium from data including phase shifts.

-In this paper we argue that the famous theory of cointegration provides also a good stochastic model for phase synchronization and therefore is a good framework for investigating these questions.
-The trick is to use cointegration not directly as a model for the oscillators but as a model for the phase processes driving the oscillators.
+In this paper, we propose that the theory of cointegration provides a good stochastic model for phase synchronization and therefore is a good framework for investigating these questions.
+In the method, cointegration is not used directly as a model for the oscillators, but rather as a model for the phase processes driving the oscillators.
 Using the phase processes as the key element for describing oscillators has been standard in physics for many years.
-On the other hand this approach has never been used to our knowledge in statistics or econometrics to model oscillators.
-Here oscillators have always been investigated by means of Fourier transforms (spectral methods) or wavelet transforms.
-Furthermore, statisticians have always tried to build models directly for the oscillating processes instead for the phase processes.
+On the other hand, this approach has never been used to our knowledge in statistics or econometrics to model oscillators.
+Here oscillators have typically been investigated with spectral methods such as Fourier or wavelet transforms.
+Furthermore, statisticians focused on building models directly for the oscillating processes instead of the phases.

 The theory of cointegration may be used in phase synchronization both for theoretical studies and for identifying unknown systems based on empirical data.
 The link may also be of importance in the other direction in that the known results on phase synchronization may lead to new insights or stimulate research in cointegration.
 The common ground of both theories is that two or several processes fluctuate randomly around some equilibrium.